Actions

 Actions are one of the latest features incorporated.
 They provide simple but powerful tools to create code snippets that can be easily shared and executed in the browser.

 Actions are ideal for applications that require real time interaction.
-Moreover, they are no executed in the SDK, which provides a high level of freedom when it comes to sharing, using and creating them.
+Moreover, they are executed using WebAssembly, which provides a high level of freedom when it comes to sharing, using and creating them.

 Defining an Action